iwotastic/IwotasticsCompassMod/README.md

 # Changelog

+## v1.2.0
+- Rebuilt and tested compatibility with Lethal Company version 47.
+- Adjusted position of compass and clock, so that they don't overlap anymore (suggested by theradiostar42 in the Unofficial Lethal Company Discord server).

 ## v1.1.0
 - Adjusted compass position slightly, so that it is a little lower on screen.
 - Cleaned up code and stopped doing unnecessary things on load.